MileTwo/nextjs-typescript-material-ui-eslint-jest/README.md

 ### Postgres

+If you're coming from running ` npx create-m2-app` you should have a `docker-compose.yml`, and a `Dockerfile.dev` that will help you get your db up and running quickly.

-Start up your development server with the following command:
+Start up your postgres db:

 ```
 docker-compose up
 ```

-Once your development server is up and running, in a new terminal run the following command:
+Then run prisma and start your development server

 ```
- npm run prisma
+ npm run prisma && npm run dev
 ```

 `npm run prisma` will do a few things for us: